 A Leader in Health Sciences Research

-ABI will become internationally recognized as a leader in health and life sciences research.
-Its multifaceted programs will strengthen Arkansas through science-based economic development including research, education, and technology.
 By working on joint and related research initiatives, the five member organizations created a large community of scientists and researchers who can better compete for external grant awards from federal sources and national foundations, increase the number of scientists and staff supported by extramural funding, share resources (equipment and expertise), attract other scientists to Arkansas, and encourage science-based economic development in the state.

-ABI Biotechnology Research Internship
+ABI Research Opportunity 2015-2017